Faculty FAQs

 A: Yes!
 Here is one for First Year Writing Program courses that can be used for other courses too:

-The UIC Writing Center, located in 105 Grant Hall, offers free one-on-one tutoring sessions for courses and help with any other academic or professional writing from the Wednesday of Week 2 through finals week.
+The UIC Writing Center, located in 105 Grant Hall, offers free one-on-one tutoring sessions for any writing, not only course assignments but also personal writing, such as applications for scholarships or graduate school.
+We are open from the Tuesday of Week 2 through the end of finals week.
 You can schedule appointments with a tutor for in-person or online sessions.
+The tutor will be able to work with you for up to 50 minutes per appointment.

 You can learn more about the Writing Center through this video: Welcome to the UIC Writing Center!